Andrew Wilson (footballer, born 1896): Chelsea

-In November 1923 Wilson joined David Calderhead's sizeable contingent of Scots at Chelsea mid-season for £6,500.
+In November 1923 Wilson joined David Calderhead's sizeable contingent of Scots at Chelsea mid-season for £6,000.
 He was replaced at Middlesbrough the following month with Ian Dickson from Aston Villa for £3,000.
 Wilson ended the 1923–24 season as both Middlesbrough and Chelsea's top scorer; both clubs were relegated from the top flight that season.

 He made 253 appearances for Chelsea and scored 52 goals in the next eight years.
 In that time he lined up beside compatriots such as Willie Ferguson, Tommy Law, Hughie Gallacher, Alex Jackson and Alec Cheyne.

-Queens Park Rangers, Nimes
+Queens Park Rangers, Nîmes

 He joined Queens Park Rangers in 1931, scoring three times in 20 league games, then spent a two-season sojourn in France with Sporting Club Nîmes.

 International

-When at Dunfermline and Middlesbrough, Wilson was capped 12 times by Scotland between 1920 and 1923; he averaged more than a goal per game with 13 goals.
+At Dunfermline and Middlesbrough, Wilson was capped 12 times by Scotland between 1920 and 1923; he averaged more than a goal per game with 13 goals.
 He scored another four in two unofficial wartime internationals.

 Ten of his Scotland goals, across nine matches, helped the nation to win the British Home Championship three times in a row between 1920–21 and 1922–23.

 Managerial and coaching

 In 1934 he became Walsall manager.
-He then accepted a series of coaching positions, including at Chelsea and Gravesend and Northfleet, where he was the club's first manager following their formation in 1946.
+He then accepted a series of coaching positions, including at Chelsea, Gravesend and Northfleet, where he was the club's first manager following their formation in 1946.
 He spent the 1946–47 season at Gravesend before departing.